Words: Shane Blanchard

 Red’s True Barbecue, Cloth Hall Street, LS1 2HD

 Back when we all thought that barbecue was a straight choice between your Dad’s cremated bangers or salmonella-laden chicken drumsticks, it was Red’s who came along and educated us with a near religious zeal in the way of the True Barbecue.
 Inspired by a road trip to the USA, broilers were imported, briskets were primed and Red’s was born at this very venue.
 They’re the only British barbecue group to compete at Houston’s prestigious World’s Championship (ranking an impressive 22nd of 144 entrants) and they’re not resting on their basters.
-This year sees the launch of their Holy Trinity Pitmaster Experience - a feasting menu (not a tasting menu) combining ludicrously strong unreleased microbrewery beers and some new barbecue creations.
+2017 saw the launch of their Holy Trinity Pitmaster Experience - a feasting menu (not a tasting menu) combining ludicrously strong unreleased microbrewery beers and some new barbecue creations.
 Get fired up.